sf-wdi-21/notes/how-tos/deploying-to-heroku-express.md

 This command lists your most recent application server logs.
 Helpful for figuring out why your application may be crashing and burning.

 #### `heroku run bash`
 This command allows you to run terminal _on Heroku's servers_.
-This is a handy way for us to poke around and run commands on our application (like seeding the database, the checking that everything was installed correctly).
+This is a handy way for us to poke around and run commands on our application (like seeding the database, and checking that everything was installed correctly).